EARTH DAY THEME 2025

 CONSIDER THESE REMARKABLE RENEWABLE ENERGY FACTS

-• In the US in 2023, the US produced more solar power than ever before with California, Texas, Florida, North Carolina, Nevada and Arizona the states leading the solar revolution.
-It is helping to produce the cheapest electricity in history.
+• In 2023, the U.S. produced more solar power than ever before with California, Texas, Florida, North Carolina, Nevada and Arizona leading the solar revolution.
+They are helping to produce the cheapest electricity in history.

-• California and Florida, states often at odds politically, are both at the forefront of the solar power boom.
+• California and Florida, polar opposites politically, are both at the forefront of the solar power boom

-• Across the U.S., solar capacity has grown over ten fold in the last decade, and is poised to become the 2nd largest source of USA’s generating capacity in the next few years
+• Across the U.S., solar capacity has grown over ten-fold in the last decade, and is poised to become the 2nd largest source of the U.S.’s generating capacity in the next few years

-• China and the U.S. (largely through the IRA) are both making massive investments in renewable energy.
-China is currently leading the world in both wind and solar, with twice as much capacity under construction as the rest of the world combined in 2024.
+• China and the U.S. (largely through the Inflation Reduction Act) are both making massive investments in renewable energy.
+China is currently leading the world in both wind and solar, with twice as much capacity under construction as the rest of the world combined in 2024

 • India has set ambitious goals for renewable energy, aiming to achieve 50% of its energy requirements from renewable sources by 2030.